2007 American League Championship Series: Game 1

 In Game 1, the Cleveland Indians took the lead when Travis Hafner hit a home run to deep right field in the first inning against Josh Beckett, who retired the next ten batters in a row, finishing by striking out seven while allowing only two runs in six innings pitched.
-The Red Sox tied the game in the bottom of the inning off of CC Sabathia on three straight one-out singles by Kevin Youkilis, David Ortiz, and Manny Ramirez.
+The Red Sox tied the game in the bottom of the inning off CC Sabathia on three straight one-out singles by Kevin Youkilis, David Ortiz, and Manny Ramirez.
 In the third, the Red Sox loaded the bases with one out on a double, walk, and hit by pitch before Ramirez walked to force in a run, then Mike Lowell's ground-rule double scored two more.
 After Bobby Kielty was intentionally walked, Jason Varitek's groundout put Boston up 5–1.
 In the fifth, the Red Sox again loaded the bases on a single and two walks when Kielty's single scored two with Lowell being tagged out at third.
 Jensen Lewis relieved Sabathia and allowed an RBI double to Varitek.
 Sabathia was charged with eight runs on seven hits in 4 1/3 innings.
 Casey Blake doubled to lead off the top of the sixth and scored on Asdrúbal Cabrera's single one out later.
 Dustin Pedroia and Youkilis hit back-to-back singles to lead off the bottom of the sixth.
 Aaron Fultz relieved Lewis and walked two to load the bases and force in a run.
 Tom Mastny relieved Fultz and allowed a sacrifice fly to Lowell to put the Red Sox up 10–2.
-The Indians scored their last run in the top of the eighth off of Javier López when Blake hit a leadoff double, moved to third on a fly out, and scored on Cabrera's sacrifice fly.
-They loaded the bases with two outs off of Éric Gagné in the ninth, but Grady Sizemore struck out on a full count to end the game as the Red Sox went up 1–0 in the series.
+The Indians scored their last run in the top of the eighth off Javier López when Blake hit a leadoff double, moved to third on a fly out, and scored on Cabrera's sacrifice fly.
+They loaded the bases with two outs off Éric Gagné in the ninth, but Grady Sizemore struck out on a full count to end the game as the Red Sox went up 1–0 in the series.